hrescak/Sketch-Layer-Tools/README.md

 Sketch Layer Tools
 =============

 A box for random useful sketch commands meant to make work with layers easier.
-Contains a bunch of my previous commands and plugins combined.
+Contains most of my previous commands and plugins combined, plus a bunch of new ones

 ### Select
 Select layers based on various conditions